Cabin pressurization: Need for cabin pressurization

 Pressurization becomes increasingly necessary at altitudes above 10000 ft above sea level to protect crew and passengers from the risk of a number of physiological problems caused by the low outside air pressure above that altitude.
 For private aircraft operating in the US, crew members are required to use oxygen masks if the cabin altitude (a representation of the air pressure, see below) stays above 12500 ft for more than 30 minutes, or if the cabin altitude reaches 14000 ft at any time.
-At altitudes above 15000 ft, passengers are required to be provided oxygen masks as well.
+At altitudes above 15000 ft, passengers are required to be provided, but are not required to use, oxygen masks as well.
 On commercial aircraft, the cabin altitude must be maintained at 8000 ft or less.
 Pressurization of the cargo hold is also required to prevent damage to pressure-sensitive goods that might leak, expand, burst or be crushed on re-pressurization.

 The principal physiological problems are listed below.